 – Entrepreneur coaching, including identifying business ideas and implementing them

 – Work/life integration, creating a better harmony between various life spheres

 – A specific industry, such as tech, law, or finance

 – Career coaching focusing on a specific demographic (like lawyers who want to change careers, software developers who want to move into management, or stay-at-home parents who want to return to the workplace)

-If you are self-employed, one advantage of specializing is that it is easier to master the skills required for a narrower niche and to then market it well before deciding whether to add a second niche.
+If you are self-employed, one advantage of specializing is that it is easier to master the skills required for a narrower niche and to market it well before deciding whether to add a second niche.

-In organizations, people tend to have a broader set of job responsibilities depending on the needs of the employer.
+In organizations, counselors often have a broader set of job responsibilities depending on the needs of the employer.

 Volunteering is a smart way to do a reality test about your interest in career development.
 This is how I started when my job was in the software development industry and I had zero professional experience or education in psychology or career counseling.
 Job search support groups run by community nonprofit organizations and churches are often looking for facilitators and often someone with experience will be willing to mentor you in the beginning.
 To find them, use the city where you live in a Google search.
 For example, if you live in Dallas, you might use this search:

 Dallas job search group